Skip to main content

 As I contemplate what to plant, what to tend and nourish over the year ahead, I look to my own packets of saved seed, and a seed exchange at our public Library.
 My youngest granddaughter is in the gardening program at middle school, and helps stock the Library display.
 My Tea friend Nikki often passes on seeds and plants.

-Do you have any seeds or pants which have been passed down in your family.
+Do you have any seeds / plants which have been passed down in your family.

 Comments